Smart TV vs. Streaming Devices: Which Is Better for Cord Cutters?

 Best for: A higher-end Roku setup

-Advantage: A fuller Roku hardware setup for viewers who prefer the Roku ecosystem.
+A fuller Roku hardware setup for viewers who prefer the Roku ecosystem.

-Limitation: May be more hardware than a secondary TV needs.
+Tradeoff: May be more hardware than a secondary TV needs.

 Amazon Fire TV Cube streaming device.